-11.0.
-General Structure and Framework
+11.0 General Structure and Framework

 - 11.1.
 Programme and module specific requirements will be outlined in the appropriate programme and module specifications.
 Programme and module specifications cannot be altered for the current academic session once teaching of the relevant programme / module has commenced unless all students have been consulted and none has indicated an objection. - 11.2.
 All modules must be assigned a credit value.
-Modules can only be offered in half (15 credits), single (30 credits), double (60 credits) or exceptionally quadruple sizes8 (120 credits).
+Modules can only be offered in half (15 credits), single (30 credits), double (60 credits) or exceptionally quadruple sizes (120 credits).
 No other size of module will be permitted. - 11.3.
-All modules will be assigned a numerical value designating the level of study in accordance with the Quality Assurance Agency's Framework for Higher Education Qualifications. - 11.4.
-Where a programme specification indicates that a module has pre-requisite modules, students will be required to have passed the pre-requisite module or equivalent before registering for the module concerned. - 11.5.
-Where a programme specification indicates that any given module is a core module then that module must be passed in order for the relevant award to be conferred on to the student.
-All core modules must be passed and no compensation (see regulation 24.0 "Compensated Credit" and Awards) can be awarded for a core module. - 11.6.
-Where a programme specification indicates that any given module is compulsory, then that module must be undertaken as part of the programme, but may be considered for compensation if not passed. - 11.7.
-Where a programme specification indicates that a group of modules is optional then students may choose a stipulated number of these modules as part of their programme of study. - 11.8.
-Where a programme specification indicates that a number of elective modules may be chosen as part of the programme of study then students may replace an optional module with a module from another programme subject to
+All modules will be assigned a numerical value designating the level of study in accordance with the Quality Assurance Agency's Framework for Higher Education Qualifications.

-8 Quadruple modules will normally only be the dissertation element of approved MRes programmes.
+&lt;sup>8 Quadruple modules will normally only be the dissertation element of approved MRes programmes.